 Controlling the light brightness or fan speed is often done using a regulator found in switchboards.
 But can you control them using a smartphone?
 Yes.
-Although it’s possible, there are hardly any IoT devices capable of performing such tasks.
+Although it’s possible, there are hardly any IoT devices capable of performing such tasks, let alone multiple IoT projects to choose from.

-So today, you will learn to make a wireless IoT device that can control the speed of a fan motor and adjust the brightness of a light.
+So today, you will learn to make a wireless IoT device that can control the speed of a fan motor and adjust the brightness of light via a useful IoT project.
 This feature can also be used in factories for wirelessly controlling AC appliances including elevators and conveyor belts.

 Let’s start our project by shopping for the following components.